johnbillion/wp-crontrol/docs/help/problems-spawning-wp-cron.md

-# Problems with spawning a call to the WP Cron system
+# Problems spawning a call to the WP-Cron system

 If you're seeing an error message saying **there was a problem spawning a call to the WP-Cron system on your site**, this indicates a problem that is preventing cron events from running.
 If you can see cron events that have missed their schedule by more than a few minutes, this is almost certainly a problem you need to investigate.